-Within this local alignment framework, the similarity score between a pair of sequences depends on the particular values of the affine gap model [i.e. gap-opening (go) and gap-extension (ge) costs] and the intrinsic characteristics of the profile-to-profile scoring scheme.
-In order to obtain meaningful local alignments, the scoring scheme that is used should produce alignments whose score must on average be negative with the maximum score being positive (Smith and Waterman, 1981).
+Within this local alignment framework, the similarity score between a pair of sequences depends on the particular values of the affine gap model (i.e., gap-opening (go) and gap-extension (ge) costs) and the intrinsic characteristics of the profile-to-profile scoring scheme.
+In order to obtain meaningful local alignments, the scoring scheme that is used should produce alignments whose score must on average be negative with the maximum score being positive [28].
 A scoring system whose average score is positive will tend to produce very long alignments, potentially covering segments of low biologically relevant similarity.
-However, if the scoring system cannot easily produce alignments with positive scores, it may fail to identify any non-empty similar subsequences.
+On the other hand, if the scoring system cannot easily produce alignments with positive scores, then it may fail to identify any non-empty similar subsequences.

-To ensure that the SW-PSSM kernel can correctly account for the characteristics of the scoring system, we modify the profile-to-profile scores calculated from Equation (2) by adding a constant value.
-This scheme, commonly referred to as zero-shifting (Wang and Dunbrack Jr, 2004), ensures that the resulting alignments have scores that on the average are negative while allowing for positive maximum scores.
-In our scheme, the amount of zero-shifting, denoted by zs, is kept fixed for all pairs of sequences, as a limited number of experiments with sequence pairspecific zs values did not produce any better results.
+To ensure that the SW-PSSM kernel can correctly account for the characteristics of the scoring system, we modify the profile-to-profile scores calculated from Equation 2 by adding a constant value.
+This scheme, commonly referred to as zero-shifting [30], ensures that the resulting alignments have scores that on the average are negative while allowing for positive maximum scores.
+In our scheme, the amount of zeroshifting, denoted by zs, is kept fixed for all pairs of sequences, as a limited number of experiments with sequence-pair specific zs values did not produce any better results.

-2.6 From similarity measures to Mercer kernels
+2.6 From Similarity Measures to Mercer Kernels

-Any function $\mathcal{K}(\cdot, \cdot)$ can be used as a kernel as long as for any number n and any possible set of distinct sequences $\{X_1, \ldots, X_n\}$, the $n \times n$ Gram matrix defined by $G{i,j} = \mathcal{K}(X_i, X_j)$ is symmetric positive semidefinite.
+Any function can be used as a kernel as long as for any number n and any possible set of distinct sequences $\{X_1, \ldots, X_n\}$, the $n \times n$ Gram matrix defined by $K{i,j} = \mathcal{K}(X_i, X_j)$ is symmetric positive semidefinite.
 These functions are said to satisfy Mercer's conditions and are called Mercer kernels, or simply valid kernels.

-The similarity based functions described in the previous sections can be used as kernel functions by setting $\mathcal{K}(X_i, X_j)$ to be equal to one of AF-PSSM{X,Xj}, BF-PSSM{X,Xj} BV-PSSM{X,Xj} or SW-PSSM{X,Xj}.
-However, the resulting functions will not necessarily lead to valid Mercer kernels, because G may not be positive semidefinite.
+The similarity based functions described in the previous sections can be used as kernel functions by setting $\mathcal{K}(X_i, X_j)$ to be equal to one of AF-PSSM{Xi,Xj}, BF-PSSM{Xi,Xj}, BV-PSSM{Xi,Xj}, or SW-PSSM{Xi,Xj}.
+However, the resulting functions will not necessarily lead to valid Mercer kernels.

-To overcome this problem we used the approach described in Saigo et al. (2004) to convert a symmetric matrix defined on the training set instances into positive definite by subtracting from the diagonal of the training Gram matrix its smallest negative eigenvalue.
-The resulting matrix is identical to the similarity based Gram matrix at all positions expect those along the main diagonal.
-We also experimented with the empirical kernel map approach proposed in Scholkopf and Smola (2002), but we find that the eigenvalue based scheme produced superior results.
+To overcome this problem we used the approach described in [26] to convert a symmetric function defined on the training set instances into positive definite by adding to the diagonal of the training Gram matrix a sufficiently large nonnegative constant.
+Specifically, for each similarity-based training Gram matrix, we found its smallest negative eigenvalue and subtracted it from the diagonal.
+The resulting kernel matrix is identical to the similarity-based Gram matrix at all positions expect those along the main diagonal.
+We also experimented with the empirical kernel map approach proposed in [27], but we find that the eigenvalue-based scheme produced superior results.